 At her home studio in East Geelong, where she lives with her husband, Steve, and two adopted retired greyhounds, Audrey and Billy.
 She uses her sketchbooks and photographs as references to create artwork, typically highlighting calm, peaceful scenes set mainly within a coastal landscape, sometimes including birds.

 Anita’s artwork can be described as impressionism with an abstract format and is known for painting within a circular shape, so they command attention but with a soft edge.

 Predominantly working with acrylic paint, charcoal, graphite and Indian Ink on canvas or wood, she starts by sketching on the image then builds the picture in layers with thin and thick coats of paint, scratching and rubbing back in areas to reveal underlying colours and leaving graphite marks to feature showing the original drawing and charcoal marks for texture.

-Anita wants to highlight the fact that a visual connection with nature, even through artwork depicting nature scenes has health benefits by reducing stress.
-It can lower blood pressure, heart rate, overcome sadness, anger, aggression and improve mental health.
+Anita wants to highlight the fact that a visual connection with nature, even through artwork depicting nature scenes has health benefits by reducing stress and improve mental health.